 The NRS is often said to be a "classroom without walls."
-The description is apt; NRS reserves are an integral part of the curriculum for than 150 undergraduate courses across the UC system.
-Other institutions in California as well as these hailing from other states and countries also bring classes to the NRS to learn.
+The description is apt; visits to NRS reserves are an integral part of the curriculum for more than 150 undergraduate courses across the UC system.
+Many other California institutions as well as these from ohter states and countries bring classes to NRS reserves to learn.

 One of the primary uses of NRS reserves is to host classes on topics ranging from ecology to botanical drawing, field methods to geology.
 Reserve lands and habitats are particularly valuable for teaching because the majority are protected from disturbances and closed to the general public.
 To arrange to bring your class to a reserve, you must apply through our Reserve Application Management System (RAMS).
 Once your application has been approved by the reserve manager, you will be able to make a reservation through the RAMS systemfor your group to visit on a given date and to use particular facilities.